 White flaky fish makes the best fish tacos.
 Rockfish, halibut, cod, mahi mahi, and black cod are all great choices.
 These fish all have a mild flavor and go well with many traditional taco toppings.

-Rockfish are typically mild-tasting fish.
+Rockfish is typically a mild-tasting fish.
 The meat can be on the sweeter side and has a meaty but flaky texture.
-It complements many flavors well and can be prepared in a variety of ways!
+It complements many flavors well and can be prepared in a variety of ways.

 Beer-Battered Rockfish Tacos with Cilantro Lime Slaw